Hitoshi Ogawa: Death

 Ogawa was killed in an accident on lap 27 of an All-Japan Formula 3000 race held at Suzuka in May 1992.
 Ogawa aimed to overtake Andrew Gilbert-Scott's car on the main straight, but the latter held his position while Ogawa moved slightly to the side.
 He clipped the rear left wheel and the front of his car became lodged in the rear bodywork.
 Both went down the straight at speed and went into the gravel trap, which was insufficient in slowing down either car.
 Gilbert-Scott spun, hit the tyre wall and flipped, landing upside-down.
 Ogawa went in nose-first, hit a mound in the gravel trap and was launched over the tyre barrier, hitting a high-fence supporting pole.
 Both cars were wrecked and the race was stopped immediately.
-As a result of the accident at least one cameraman, several photographers, and Gilbert-Scott all sustained injuries.
+As a result of the accident, at least one cameraman, several photographers, and Gilbert-Scott all sustained injuries.
 Ogawa was freed but had suffered severe leg, head and neck injuries and was pronounced dead on the way to hospital.

+Ogawa was supposed to race for the Toyota TOM'S team at the 1992 24 Hours of Le Mans.
+He was replaced by David Brabham for the race.
+The team subsequently used the number 36, the age of Ogawa's passing, as a tribute to him.